De-Morgan/observe_internet_connectivity/README.md

 ## Deep Dive

-The `InternetConnectivity` class is reponsible for observing the internet connectivity using the `InternetObservingStrategy` and a `StreamController` to emit internet connection changes.
+The `InternetConnectivity` class is responsible for observing the internet connectivity using the `InternetObservingStrategy` and a `StreamController` to emit internet connection changes.
 If no strategy is supplied when creating `InternetConnectivity`, the `DefaultObServingStrategy` will be used.

 ```dart
   InternetConnectivity({InternetObservingStrategy? internetObservingStrategy}) {